 One of the more common annual charmers is verbena.
 Verbenas produce copious seeds and will reseed themselves in ideal climates.
 However, for those that get a sustained freeze, it might be best to save seed and then sow in spring.
-There is a trick on how to collect verbena seeds so they are just ripe but have not released from the pods.
+There is a trick on how to collect verbena seeds, so they are just ripe but have not released from the pods.
 Knowing the right time for verbena seed harvest will save you some frustration later on and help ensure germination.
 Saving verbena seeds is a money saver that just requires a little time and patience.

 Verbena Seed Harvest

+There are about 250 varieties of verbena but only a fraction are commonly cultivated.
+Verbena seeds will not germinate evenly if exposed to extreme periods of cold.
+For this reason, cold region gardeners usually have to reseed their plants annually, either in a cold frame or indoors six weeks before the date of the last frost.
+The sweet little flowers of verbena brighten any garden plot or container.
+Collecting seed is recommended for gardeners in chilly climates.
+The timing is crucial to ensure seed is mature, but you have to be vigilant because as soon as pods are ripe, the whole thing will burst, and the tiny seeds disperse.
+Learn when to harvest verbena seed with a fun little tip on how to collect them without losing the ripe ones.
 If you are already growing a variety of verbena that you love, you can wait until flowers fade and seed pods are ready to harvest seeds.
 Collecting verbena seeds is a bit cumbersome, as they are tiny and the pods in which they ripen burst as soon as the casing is dry.
 Timing is everything when saving verbena seeds.
-One day too long and the pods may have burst, but harvesting too early will not garner viable seed.
+One day too long and the pods may have burst but harvesting too early will not garner viable seed.

 When to Harvest Verbena Seed

+After the flowers fade, small fruits or pods will form.
+Inside these are numerous very tiny black seeds.
+The seeds will be green initially, as will the pods, which is an indicator that the seeds are not ripe.
+You must wait until the entire pod and much of the stem is brown and dry before the seeds are ready.
+If there is a touch of green on the stem, you may still harvest the seeds, but they should dry in an open space for at least 10 days before storing them.
 Collecting verbena seeds requires a bit of patience to ensure the pods are dry but have not cracked open, losing the seed.
 One tip is to place an old nylon stocking over a few stems of the plant that have formed seed pods.
 Wait until the pods have turned brown and then cut them off, preserving both pod and any seeds that have burst inside the stocking.

 How to Collect Verbena Seeds